WilAJP/WilAJP/README.md

-  Junior in Computer Science at Kutztown University
+  Computer Science junior at Kutztown University
   , Reach me by email at WilfredJimenezP@gmail.com

 <!---